-The University of Missouri has an opening for an ABR certified and fellowship trained MSK radiologist to join a section, which currently has 3 fellowship trained MSK radiologists.
+The University of Missouri has an opening for an ABR certified and fellowship trained MSK radiologist.
 All ranks and tenure or non-tenure tracks.
 The position involves diagnostic MRI, CT, US, imaging-guided MSK procedures and plain film.
 Faculty rank and position will be commensurate with credentials and experience.
 The faculty member will have the opportunity to assist in the growth of the radiologic services, education of medical students, residents and fellows, as well as participate in research and scholarly activities.

 The University of Missouri has a rich tradition in strong clinical and educational programs.
-Under the direction of the new chair, Talissa Altes, the Department of Radiology is engaging in an expansion of clinical, educational and research opportunities for faculty and trainees. https://medicine.missouri.edu/departments/radiology Applicants with an interest in education or research/scholarship strongly desired.
+Under the direction of our chair, Talissa Altes, the Department of Radiology is engaging in an expansion of clinical, educational and research opportunities for faculty and trainees. http://medicine.missouri.edu/news/0289.php Applicants with an interest in education or research/scholarship strongly desired.

 MU is one of the few institutions in the country with colleges of medicine, veterinary medicine, agriculture, engineering, nursing and health professions on one campus.
 At MU's comprehensive academic medical center, scientists join clinicians in producing lifesaving discoveries and delivering them to patients through a far-reaching network of hospitals, clinics, and telehealth sites.
 MU has more than 280 degree programs, 34,255 students and 250,000 alumni.
 The School of Medicine's more than 650 faculty physicians and scientists educate more than 1,000 medical students, residents, fellows and other students seeking advanced degrees. http://medicine.missouri.edu